 General Information about Resin8 Slowcure Epoxy Resin

 This resin is specifically designed for deep casting in decorative applications, making it perfect for bangles, paperweights and even river tables!
 Cast into silicone moulds with this low viscosity resin and use for laminating, sealing artwork, embedding electronic components and filling gaps in wood.
 Colour this resin with any of the non water based pigments available from Resin8 and try embedding objects or adding mica powder & glitter to make keepsake items.
 Please be aware that adding anything to epoxy resin will change its chemical properties.
-If you are adding alcohol inks DO NOT use a flame to remove bubbles, as alcohol is flammable.

 Why choose Resin8 Slowcure Epoxy Resin?